 My lab's research focuses on augmenting human cognition using crowds and computation.
 We study and build social computing systems that combine the flexibility of many human minds working together with the raw power of computational systems to accelerate learning, innovation, knowledge production, and scientific discovery.

 I am a co-founder of DataSquid, a revolutionary data visualization platform that uses real-world physics bring data to life, letting people sift, sort, stack and stratify data with their fingers.
 It provides intuitive and powerful tools that work the way the real world works, using razors, lenses, collision, gravity, and magnets to help people find overlooked trends and undervalued opportunities.
 By bringing the power of touch and physics to data visualization, DataSquid empowers people to unlock the true value of their data.

-Aniket Kittur is an Assistant Professor and holds the Cooper-Siegel Chair in the Human-Computer Interaction Institute at Carnegie Mellon University.
+Aniket Kittur is an Associate Professor and holds the Cooper-Siegel Chair in the Human-Computer Interaction Institute at Carnegie Mellon University.
 His research on crowd-augmented cognition looks at how we can augment the human intellect using crowds and computation.
-He has authored and co-authored more than 70 peer-reviewed papers, ten of which have received best paper awards or honorable mentions.
-Dr. Kittur is a Kavli fellow, has received an NSF CAREER award, major research awards from NSF, NIH, Google, and Microsoft, and his work has been reported in venues including Nature News, The Economist, The Wall Street Journal, NPR, Slashdot, and the Chronicle of Higher Education.
+He has authored and co-authored more than 70 peer-reviewed papers, 13 of which have received best paper awards or honorable mentions.
+Dr. Kittur is a Kavli fellow, has received an NSF CAREER award, the Allen Newell Award for Research Excellence, major research grants from NSF, NIH, Google, and Microsoft, and his work has been reported in venues including Nature News, The Economist, The Wall Street Journal, NPR, Slashdot, and the Chronicle of Higher Education.
 He received a BA in Psychology and Computer Science at Princeton, and a PhD in Cognitive Psychology from UCLA.